-Major Pathway students must take at least 60 and no more than 90 credits from the table above to include GAMA2000 (30 credits) and GAMA2001 (30 credits).
+Major Pathway students must take at least 60 and no more than 90 credits from the table above to include GAMA2000 (30 credits) and GAMA2002 (30 credits).
+If taking more than 60 credits, additional optional modules from the 15 credit GAMA options above should be selected.